And one other thing, ladies and gentlemen, replacing oil is not going to make energy cheaper.

 These women are concerned about the economy.

-They don't think there's a war on against them, other than Barack Obama doing damage to the economy.
+They don't think there's a war on against them other than Barack Obama doing damage to the economy.

-The real war is the one Obama's conducting against us.
+The real war is the one Obama's conducting against us and on our private sector economy.

-Seventy, seventy-five percent of the exit polls, the economy, the economy, the economy.
+70, 75% of the exit polls, the economy, the economy, the economy.

-Well, guess who's it is?
+Well, guess whose it is?

 It ain't Bush's.